Indexing#

 • The boolean array must be the same shape as the original array.

-• The selected elements are deep copied into a return vector (1d array) of smaller size.
+• The selected elements are copied into a return vector (1d array) whose length is the number of True entries.

 +----+----+----+----+----+----+----+----+